RarelyCharlie/rarelycharlie.github.io/_draft/7cups.md

 People using guest accounts have limited access to 7 Cups.
 In order to benefit more fully from 7 Cups, a member account is needed.

-A guest account is shown within 7 Cups as a square icon with sharp corners and a two-letter abbreviation in it.
+A guest account is shown within 7 Cups as a square icon with sharp corners and a two-letter abbreviation of the name in it.
 The color of the icon is determined by the first letter of the name.
-For example, the guest @carefulPear7220 has the icon: [ICON]
+For example, the guest @carefulPear7220 has the icon:

 ![7 Cups logo](/assets/guide/guest icon.png){: style="height: 38px; width: 38px; display: block; margin: 1em auto 0 auto;"}